MWatty/the-office-memory-game-pet-edition/README.md

 ### Structure

-* In order to meet the expection of "The Office Memory Game - Pet Edition" users the website aims to stick to convention in it's layout and architecture.
+* In order to meet the expectation of "The Office Memory Game - Pet Edition" users the website aims to stick to convention in its layout and architecture.

 * The website consists of 2 pages a landing page and a game page.
 There is a header section on each page, with a "The Office" heading.
 Clicking on this heading will take the user back to the landing page of the website and this is, as mentioned above, an expected and understood convention.

-* There is a large modal with hightlighted buttons on the landing page, encouraging the user to understand and play the game.
+* There is a large modal with highlighted buttons on the landing page, encouraging the user to understand and play the game.

 * All elements of the website are easily discoverable and aim to ensure that the user can get to their desired destination within
 3 clicks.